 21 NCAC 33 .0103 APPLICATION

-The application form required by the committee to obtain approval to practice as a midwife is designated Form No. 1.
-The form may be obtained from the committee. committee.
-The form requires information on the applicant's education, evidence of the applicant's certification by the American College of Nurse Midwives, and identification of the physician(s) who will supervise the applicant and the sites where the applicant intends to practice midwifery.
+The application to obtain approval to practice as a midwife is electronically available from the committee. committee on the North Carolina Board of Nursing website.
+The application requires information on the applicant's education, evidence of the applicant's certification by the American College of Nurse Midwives, identification of the physician(s) who will supervise the applicant and the sites where the applicant intends to practice midwifery.

 Authority G.S.
 90-178.4(b); 90-178.5.